iamkingrobert/React-Hook-Form/README.md

 I created this form for learning purpose only as i look to master React one day at a time.
 This form also includes a few validation.
+Also integrated in this project is React DevTool.